lightpoichich/baserow/.gitlab/issue_templates/Feature Request.md

     What risks might this introduce?
         - potential security or data privacy issues
-        - complexity for user or technically
+        - increased user or technical complexity
         - performance implications
 !-->